Pho-ever/FrontendMentors/README.md

   - Mapping through Json Object string was a bit difficult as it was my first time but i scaled through
   - Used [MaterialUI](https://mui.com/) for the first time without difficulty
   - Hosted on [Netlify](https://app.netlify.com/) for the first time with this being the first project i am ever hosting

+### Difficulty
+- Still having difficulty mapping through the images properly
+- Making the comment textarea active
+- Creating a modal for the delete button